Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 Where We’ve Been

-Let’s quickly recap our adventure so far:
+Let’s quickly recap our journey so far:

-1. In our first article, we explored the fundamentals of Terraform and why it’s such a game-changer for managing Azure infrastructure.
+1. In our first article, we explored the fundamentals of Terraform and why it’s a game-changer for managing Azure infrastructure.

 What We’re Building Today